dentarg/auth0-blog/_posts/2017-05-30-preact-authentication-tutorial.markdown

     {% endhighlight %}

 * Preact renders components asynchronously for `state` changes and synchronously for `props` changes.
-* In React, updating state in response to events involved doing something like this:
+* In ReactJS, updating state in response to events involved doing something like this:

     ```js
     import { render, Component } from 'preact';